Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 | $0$ | $0$ | $0$        |
 *Truth table for the or operation*

-Truth tables can be used not only for binary operations but for more complex logical expressions, e.g. let $p$, $q$, $r$ be three logical statements, a truth table can be made for the expression $p \land (\neg q \lor r)$, this truth table would have $8$ rows, one for each possible combination of the logical values of $p$, $q$, and $r$, and with the logical value of the expression $p \land (\neg q \lor r)$ in the last column.
+Truth tables can be used not only for binary operations but for more complex logical statements, e.g. let $p$, $q$, $r$ be three logical statements, a truth table can be made for the statement $p \land (\neg q \lor r)$, this truth table would have $8$ rows, one for each possible combination of the logical values of $p$, $q$, and $r$, with several intermediate columns showing the logical values of $\neg q$, $\neg q \lor r$, and with the logical values of the statement $p \land (\neg q \lor r)$ in the last column.

 (Demostración por contradicción)
-**Indirect proof**: type of proof in which the consequent is negated, and by deduction a contradiction is found, which means that the consequent is true.
+**Indirect proof**: type of proof of a conditional in which the consequent is negated, and by deduction a contradiction is found, which means that the consequent is true.
 [Ch05_S06](https://www.ck12.org/reader/reader-index.html#section/2932952/5.6/9549314)

 ## Equality and congruence properties, operation properties, two column proofs (Propiedades de la igualdad y la congruencia, propiedades de las operaciones, demostraciones a dos columnas)